ybonnetain/automobile/README.md

 ## Running

+Run the stack in dev mode

+- Appium must started

+- Required device must be booted

-Run the whole with `appium & npm run <ios|android>`
+- Then run tests suites with `appium & npm run <ios|android>`

-TODO: Appium kill script `lsof -i 4tcp:4723` with package.json binding
+Run the stack from a CI script with `./run-<ios|android>` (it runs everything as configured)

 ## Features